Pompeo urges release of Reuters reporters in meeting with Myanmar minister

 At the time of their arrest in December, the journalists had been investigating the killing of 10 Rohingya Muslim men and boys in a village in western Myanmar’s Rakhine state.
 The killings took place during an army crackdown that United Nations agencies say sent nearly 700,000 people fleeing to Bangladesh.

-(This version of the story has been refiled to correct to “minister” in headline)
+The U.S. State Department did not immediately respond on Saturday when asked if the United States threatened any further action on Myanmar over the issue of the journalists or the wider Rohingya issue.

-Reporting by David Brunnstrom; Editing by Nick Macfie
+Reporting by David Brunnstrom; Additional reporting by Antoni Slodkowski; Editing by Nick Macfie